 Synthetic brushes, although a little cheaper, do more harm than good in the long run.

 Finally, a styling product to use after the brushing session may be necessary.

 A product with some level of hold like balm or wax can tame stray hairs and also keep more complex styles in place throughout the course of the day.

 Beard brushing direction is so important.

-Brushing in the wrong direction leads to untidiness – the beard will be trained to grow in the wrong directions over time.
+Brushing in the wrong direction leads to untidiness – the beard will be trained to grow in the wrong direction over time.

-Brushing in the right direction leads to a healthy, full, and disciplined beard that’s been tamed over weeks and months.
+Brushing in the right direction leads to a disciplined beard that’s been tamed over weeks and months.

 As a general principle, brush downward towards your chin for the best outcome.